 3. Type of Enclosure

 Look for a duvet cover that is about 2″ larger than your comforter.
-For example, if your comforter measures 88″ x 88″, look for a duvet cover that measures 90″ x 90″.
+For example, if your comforter inset measures 88″ x 88″, look for a duvet cover that measures 90″ x 90″.
 I have used a queen duvet on a full bed and it works great.
 For twin beds and king sizes that’s a different story.

 5. Machine Washable

-Look for a duvet cover that you can wash often.
+Look for a duvet cover that can hold up to regular washings.
 If you are using a duvet cover without a top sheet you will want to be able to wash it more often.
 You don’t want this to be a ton of work .
 Again, the fabric is so important.
 Pick a fabric like bamboo that gets better with time.